tom-jj-G/Pewlett-Hackard-Analysis/README.md

 ##### 1.1: List of current employees who are about to retire
 In order to retrieved the list of retiring employee by title, we used a partitioning query to remove duplicate employee and to keep only their most recent title.

-NB: in addition of the condition provided with the challenge (employee must be born between 1952 and 1955), we kept the conditions below that we used during the lessons to retain the employees eligible for retire:
+**NB**: in addition of the condition provided with the challenge (employee must be born between 1952 and 1955), we kept the conditions below that we used during the lessons to retain the employees eligible for retire:
 - employees.hire_date BETWEEN '1985-01-01' AND '1988-12-31': employees must have been hired between 1985 and 1988
 - dept_emp.to_date = '9999-01-01': employees must still work for the company as of today